Mordyfier/CISC.-3140-Assignments/Lab 3.1/README.md

 Once everything is set, simply download the makefile.
 You can either [go here](https://raw.githubusercontent.com/Mordyfier/CISC3140/master/Lab%203.1/makefile) and copy paste the text into a new file called `makefile` (no extension), or use the command `wget https://raw.githubusercontent.com/Mordyfier/CISC3140/master/Lab%203.1/makefile` in Git Bash terminal while in your desired directory, which will procure the makefile.
 You can copy the `wget` command with the URL and paste it in Git terminal by right-clicking, as seen below.

 With the makefile on your machine, make sure it's in a directory where you want the output datafile to go.
 Once ready, navigate to that directory with Git Bash (if you used `wget` to obtain the makefile, you're already there) and simply use the command `make`.
-The makefile will download the necessary files (the script and the data), the run the script.
+The makefile will download the necessary files (the script and the data), then run the script.

 The whole process can be seen in the gif below (shown on Windows):
 ![gif](https://github.com/Mordyfier/CISC3140/blob/master/Lab%203.1/img/illustration.gif)